DavidAppleyard.com

 A troupe is a group of actors, singers, dancers or acrobats who perform together.

 wave + waive (1) North Koreans are not allowed to wave back to people across the border in China.
-Plain clothes guards watch them all the time.
+Plain clothes guards keep them under constant surveillance..

-(2) After an earthquake there is the possibility of a tidal wave.
+(2) After an offshore earthquake there is the possibility of a tidal wave.

 (3) Another wave of violence has struck the West Bank.

 (1) The French authorities traditionally waive parking fines when a new president takes office.
-People don't have to pay them.
+Nobody has to pay them.

-your + you're "Ms. Harrison, your husband won $10,000 in the lottery but I'm afraid he forgot to claim it in time."
+your + you're "Ms. Harrison, your husband won $10,000 in the annual lottery, but I'm afraid he forgot to claim it in time."

 "You're joking!"